CreateJS/build/README.md

 * `npm run build` - Builds all the projects and creates combined / minified files
 * `npm run build:next` - Same as build, but uses the NEXT version.
 * `npm run cdn` - Builds a new CDN index page and copies all required script files to build.
+* `npm run copy:builds` - Copies the NEXT build (global module) from each lib into the asset dirs of the others.
+* `npm run copy:demos` - Copies each lib's examples over to the site's demos dir.